The Spoon Theory for Energy Management: Are You Feeling A Bit… Blah?

 50 min read

 Published May 2026.
-Written by the Upwell Health Collective clinical team and Matt Stanlake (Director & Physiotherapist).
+Written by the Upwell Health Collective clinical team and Matt Stanlake (Director and Physiotherapist).
 Clinically reviewed May 2026.
-Next review November 2026.
-For educational purposes only — please consult a qualified physiotherapist, exercise physiologist, GP or relevant health professional before making significant changes to training, recovery, sleep, nutrition or workload, especially if you are managing pain, illness, injury or persistent fatigue.
+For educational purposes only — please consult a qualified physiotherapist, exercise physiologist, GP or relevant health professional before making significant changes to training, recovery, sleep, nutrition or workload.

 “Matt, I don’t understand why I’m exhausted.”